-- Future sales prediction: Imagine an upcoming discount sale that might see an incredible hike in sales.
-Irrespective of the demand, keeping up with the inventory is a merchandiser's nightmare.
+Imagine an upcoming discount sale that might see an incredible hike in sales.
+But, irrespective of the demand, keeping up with the inventory is a merchandiser's nightmare.

-During sales, it is difficult to track the approximate sales of a product during season or peak time.
-AI helps in tracking customer behavior which could predict their chances of buying a product and increases sales.
+During sales, it isn't easy to track the approximate sales of a product during the season or peak time.
+AI helps track customer behavior, predicting their chances of buying a product and increasing sales.
 According to data, AI made around $47 billion in 2020 and is expected to reach up to $49 billion by 2021.
 If the AI community brings in such results, why not leverage it now for your eCommerce business?

-- Automated product descriptions: Filling in the correct product details is the way to build a proper eCommerce website.
-But often the product descriptions set unrealistic expectations because of the error-prone detailing.
+Filling in the correct product details is how to build a good eCommerce website.
+But product descriptions often set unrealistic expectations because of the error-prone detailing.

-According to Neilson Norman Group's eCommerce report, 20% of the product failures happen because of insufficient product detailing, misleading information, or no product description.
-To build a good product description, you need to have:
+According to Neilson Norman Group's eCommerce report, 20% of product failures happen because of defective product detailing, misleading information, or no product description.
+To build a good product description, you need to have the following: